What is the Circular Economy?

 Why the world needs a circular economy

 Every year, the world generates over 2 billion tonnes of waste, much of which ends up in landfills or the ocean.
-At the same time, natural resources are being extracted at unsustainable rates, by 2050, global resource use is expected to double, leading to environmental collapse if we continue business as usual.
+At the same time, natural resources are being extracted at unsustainable rates, by 2050, global resource use is expected to double, leading to increased pressure on the environment, possibly even environmental collapse, if we continue business as usual.

 How the circular economy works